Staff Directory

 LuHi Role: Director of School Counseling, joined the LuHi staff in 2007

-Education: SUNY New Paltz, B.A.- Psychology; Long Island University, M.A.- Middle School Counselor
+Education: SUNY New Paltz, BA in Psychology; Long Island University, MS in School Counseling

 What I love about my role: I love being able to have the opportunity to develop a genuine relationship with my students.
 Having a smaller caseload than most public and private schools allows me to get know my students as more than just the grades they earn.
 Supporting students through the ups and downs of their high school years is important to me.
 Assisting the students (and their families) throughout the college process is something I wholeheartedly enjoy.
 As in life, there is bound to be some disappointment in the college process.
 My goal is to help students see the bigger picture beyond LuHi and even college.